-As discussed in Note 3(A)(II), the Corporation early-adopted 2020 amendments to IFRS 3 Business Combinations, which introduce an optional fair value concentration test.
+In 2019, the Corporation early-adopted 2020 amendments to IFRS 3 Business Combinations, which introduce an optional fair value concentration test.
 The Corporation elected to apply the optional fair value concentration test to its acquisition of the non-operating interest in Keephills 3, through which it was determined that greater than 90 per cent of the fair value was concentrated in the PP&E acquired.
 As a result, the acquisition was determined to not be a business and IFRS 3 requirements were not applied and the existing carrying amount of the owned 50 per cent of Keephills 3 was not required to be assessed at fair value.
 Consequently, the acquisition has been accounted for as an asset acquisition, with the following carrying amounts assigned based on relative fair values: